grindvoll/sample/README.md

 For testing only.

-I added some text here.
+I corrected some text here.